slyalin/openvino_devtools/README.md

 # ov2py
-Python tool that converts OpenVINO Model into a pretty-printed Python code that recreates the original model.
+Python tool that converts [OpenVINO](https://github.com/openvinotoolkit/openvino) Model into a pretty-printed Python code that recreates the original model.
 The resulting code could be used for easier (in comparison to `XML`) model exploration and modification.

 ## Installation

+You need to have OpenVINO installed, including OpenVINO Python API.
+The installation script of the tool doesn't install it.

 ```console
 pip install git+https://github.com/slyalin/openvino_devtools.git